fnproject/fdk-java/docs/DataBinding.md

 - access the headers of the incoming request;
 - read the request body as an `InputStream`;
-- control content type and response status of the response.
+- control content type (and other headers) and status of the response.

 The Fn Java FDK can automatically convert the input HTTP request into an `InputEvent` and provide it as the parameter of the function.
 Similarly, it can take the `OutputEvent` returned by the function and construct an appropriate HTTP response.